 First off, think about how much time you want to spend in the car.
 This might sound silly but it’s good to put some numbers on the road trip.
 Some couples don’t even flinch at the idea of being in the car for 10-hours while others can only handle 3 hours at a time.
 When figuring out your road trip itinerary, sit down and talk with your loved one to see just how much you two can (and want) to handle in one day.
 In fact, think about how many days you want to spend driving as well.

-For a fun and spontaneous adventure take the trip in a campervan or rent an RV for the occasion.
+For fun and spontaneous adventure take the trip in a campervan or rent an RV for the occasion.
 This way you can take your time and get off the beaten path.
-What’s better is you are travelling with your own little love nest.
+What’s better is you are traveling with your own little love nest.
 You can bring your favorite snacks and beverages to toast each other on the beach at sunset, or have breakfast in bed before exploring somewhere new.

 Think about your destinations